usnationalarchives/digital-preservation/Digital_Preservation_Record_Categories/NARA_PreservationActionPlan_TextualAndWordProcessing.md

 Template: 202105

 #### Textual and Word Processing
-Records created through the use of a word processing or text processing tool.
+Textual and Word Processing records are created through the use of a word processing or text processing tool.
 Examples include but are not limited to: Minutes of meetings, organizational charts, diaries, calendars, correspondence, reports, briefing books, legal opinions, and directives.

 #### Significant Properties of Textual and Word Processing